dolap22223/DenateExample/README.md

 <p>4.
 Enable the denate online service plugin and navigate to the unreal engine project settings and under the plugins cateory find the denate plugin settings category</p>

 <p>5.
-On the dev portal copy the generated appID credential and paste it in the appID field in your project settings</p>
+On the dev portal copy the generated appID credential under the credentials page of your application and paste it in the appID field in your project settings</p>

 <p>6.
-Navigate to your account page and copy the userID credentials and paste it in the userID field in your project settings</p>
+Navigate to your configuration page in your dev portal then copy the userID credentials and paste it in the userID field in your project settings</p>

 <p> Note: For testing purposes, if you dont want to sign up, you can use the following credentials as the appID and the userID </p>
 <p> appID: appID </p>